4/23 Prep scoreboard

 Game one: Chequamegon 11, Rib Lake 4

-Game two: Chequamegon over Rib Lake
+Game two: Chequamegon 8, Rib Lake 1

 Next: Prentice vs. Rib Lake Thursday, weather permitting; Rib Lake at Marathon, Friday at 4:45 p.m.